Joint (geology): Formation

 Joints arise from brittle fracture of a rock or layer due to tensile stress.
 This stress may be imposed from outside; for example, by the stretching of layers, the rise of pore fluid pressure, or shrinkage caused by the cooling or desiccation of a rock body or layer whose outside boundaries remained fixed.

 When tensional stresses stretch a body or layer of rock such that its tensile strength is exceeded, it breaks.
 When this happens the rock fractures in a plane parallel to the maximum principal stress and perpendicular to the minimum principal stress (the direction in which the rock is being stretched).
 This leads to the development of a single sub-parallel joint set.
 Continued deformation may lead to development of one or more additional joint sets.
 The presence of the first set strongly affects the stress orientation in the rock layer, often causing subsequent sets to form at a high angle, often 90°, to the first set.

 Types

 Joints are classified by their geometry or by the processes that formed them.

 By geometry

 The geometry of joints refers to the orientation of joints as either plotted on stereonets and rose-diagrams or observed in rock exposures.
-In terms of geometry, three major types of joints, nonsystematic joints, systematic joints, and columnar jointing are recognized.
+In terms of geometry, three major types of joints are recognized: columnar jointing, systematic joints, and nonsystematic joints.